Which one of the following best describes the ectoparasite that causes pediculosis pubis?

 Figure 1.
 Adult Crab Louse (Phthirus pubis)

-The adult crab louse (Phthirus pubis) is 1 to 2 mm in length and has 6 legs; when viewed through a magnifying glass, they appear tan to grayish-white in color.
-The two front legs stand out as much larger and look like the pincer claws of a crab.
+The adult crab louse (Phthirus pubis) is 1 to 2 mm in length and has 6 legs; the two front legs stand out as much larger and look like the pincer claws of a crab.
 Some have described the pubic louse as resembling a miniature crab, hence the name crabs.

 Illustration by Jared Travnicek, Cognition Studio